mikalai-hryb/notes/english.md

 A likely place to use list variables is

  consider which resource arguments to expose to module end users as input variables.

+Expression references let Terraform understand which value the reference `derives from`

+ we recommend using expression references to `imply` dependencies when possible

+ This was `fragile`

+ However

+ Terraform `defers` reading data resources in the following situations